-Each applicant must present a clear plan for the project at the end of the initial 15-year compliance period.
+Each applicant must present a clear plan for the project at the end of the initial 15-year Compliance Period.
 The plan must include support and rationale for the following decision points:

-- The exit strategy for the limited partner or investor member, and the anticipated ownership changes. - Any anticipated refinancing, resyndication, or sale to a third party. - How affordability will be maintained through the 30-year extended affordability period.
+- The exit strategy for the limited partner or investor member, as applicable, and the anticipated ownership changes. - Any anticipated refinancing, resyndication, or sale to a third party. - How affordability will be maintained through the 30-year extended affordability period.

-Applicants must agree to maintain the 30-year extended affordability period by waiving their right to seek a qualified contract to the project purchase at the end of the 14th year of the compliance period.
+Applicants must agree to maintain the 3O-year extended affordability period by waiving their right to seek a qualified contract for the project purchase after the 14th year of the Compliance Period.